ivanvykopal/MONAILabel-docs/docs/installation/monailabel.md

 ### General prerequisites

-These prerequisites are necessary when you want to run the server with Docker.
+These prerequisites are necessary when you want to run the server without Docker.

 #### Python